thin-edge/meta-tedge/docs/build-yocto.md

 [here](https://stackoverflow.com/questions/29270058/how-to-fetch-all-git-history-after-i-clone-the-repo-with-depth-1)
 and [here](https://stackoverflow.com/questions/17714159/how-do-i-undo-a-single-branch-clone).

-> Alternatively, you could use `--branch=honister` for Yocto version 3.4 Honister.
+> Alternatively, if you want to build different yocto release, use e.g. `--branch=honister` for Yocto version 3.4 Honister.
 If doing so, remember to also use
 > `--branch=honister` for all additional layers that require it.

 ```bash